jakebutler/content-style-guide/README.md

 **e.g. and i.e.**

 e.g. is from the Latin *exempli gratia*: "for example" and i.e. is from *id est*: "that is."
 The use of i.e. implies that the items that follow are specific and conclusive.
-A comma follows each one. *(Examples: Bring something fun to the party, e.g., vodka, candy, confetti)* BUT *Tomorrow I will wear my favorite socks, i.e., the ones with the glittery orange stars.)*
+A comma follows each one. *(Examples: Bring something fun to the party, e.g., gin, candy, confetti.)* BUT *Tomorrow I will wear my favorite socks, i.e., the ones with the glittery orange stars.)*

 **Farther/Further**